Pushee Copyright Policy

 You can report alleged copyright infringement by filing a copyright report.
-If you are using the Pushee app you can use the “Report Group” or “Report Message” option available within each Group/Message.
-You may file a report online here
+If you are using the Pushee app you can use the “Report” option available within each Channel and each Message.
+You may also file a report online here

 Filing a DMCA complaint is the start of a pre-defined legal process.
 Your complaint will be reviewed for accuracy, validity, and completeness.
 If your complaint has satisfied these requirements, we will take action on your request - which includes forwarding a full copy of your notice

 (including your name, address, phone and email address) to the user(s) who posted the allegedly infringing material in question.

 We process reports in the order in which they are received.
 Once you've submitted your complaint we will email you a confirmation.
 Please note, submitting duplicate copyright notices may result in a delay in processing.